 As we drew nearer to the third palm oasis, the summit of Indianhead again came into view.
 As it towered over us, I knew the real hike was about to begin.
 Greg and I took a break beside some very large boulders before we began our climb out of the canyon onto the ridgeline.
 I had brought a side bottle of water but was feeling confident that I would not need it, so I cached it here.

 The climb out of the canyon was steep, in about .2 miles we gained some 500 feet of elevation.
 I was remembering all the trouble I had back in April on this section so this time Greg and I ascended in near tandem.
 Once on the ridgeline, we found a faint use trail that would guide us upward.
-The ridgeline would alternate between steeper bumps then would ‘flatten’ for a brief bit.
+The ridgeline would alternate between steeper bumps and then would ‘flatten’ for a brief bit.
 There were some portions that required care as we ascended, but nothing too difficult.

 We soon reached the saddle before the rocky section of the ascent and took another break.
-As we sat marveling in the view, we tried to identify the peaks to the west.
+As we sat marveling at the views, we tried to identify the peaks to the west.
 From here we had about a half-mile to the summit, but there was still some decent elevation gain to be had.
 I was still feeling great as we carefully worked our way up.
 As we neared the end of this section, we found a rock depression that was filled solid with ice.
 Soon, the actual summit came into view!
 I wasn’t quite sure how to feel.
 My 99th peak was right in front of me.
 We sat upon the summit and again soaked in the views laid out before us.
 We tossed back on a layer while I snapped my photos and Greg flipped through the register.
 So many familiar names filled its pages, to which I proudly added mine.

 After enjoying my PB&J and some oranges, it was time to head back down.
 We were able to mostly follow our tracks back off the mountain.
 Finally, those big boulders and the third palm oasis came back into view.
 We carefully began our descent from the ridgeline.
 This was the worst part of the entire hike.
 It was steep, and the footing problematic.
 Once back on the canyon floor, I grabbed the bottle that I had left earlier and had a quick snack.
 Greg had taken a slightly different path down, and I actually beat him!